b0bh00d/Hg-Suite/README.md

 target staging area, those snapshots will be "refreshed" automatically, with their previously captured states being irretrievably lost.

-Just to catch you, Hg Suite will prompt you to perform the action should these conditions arise:
+Just as a safety net, Hg Suite will prompt you to perform the action should it detect existing snapshots in the target stging area:

 > You are about to refresh snapshot entries in the "default" staging area.<br>
 > Press ENTER if this is the intent (or press Ctrl-C to abort):